IDAES/idaes-pse/docs/technical_specs/core/solvers.rst

 For the trajectory data, you will also want to use ``symbolic_solver_labels``.

 To solve the problem, start with the initial conditions in the Pyomo model.
-After the solve the finial conditions will be in the Pyomo model.
+After the solve the final conditions will be in the Pyomo model.
 To get intermediate results, you will need to store the solver trajectory as described previously.